The Serena Also Rises: Plot

 Jenny goes to the fashion show after a meeting with Principal Queller.
 Blair tries to move Serena onto the back room but is stopped by Jenny and Eleanor.
 Jenny gives an assistant the dress she made to wear at the after party.
 On learning Jenny is in charge of models, Blair sends them home but Jenny ropes in Serena, Poppy and their friends as replacements.
 Serena is worried how Blair will feel, but Poppy tells her she spent years hiding her light because of her best friend's insecurities and a true friend will support her.
 Blair gives Serena Jenny's dress to wear for the finale.
 Eleanor is furious and blames Jenny.
 Jenny tells Blair that she wanted to be her friend because they both work hard for things, rather than gliding through life like Serena.
 The news comes through that everyone loves the dress; Blair and Jenny convince Eleanor to take the credit for it, since Jenny used her materials and designs.
 Jenny hears Rufus is outside but tells the assistant her dad is out of town.

 Dan overhears Chuck trying to phone an uninterested Bart.
 Chuck mistakes a girl at the bar for a hooker and tries to hire her.
 Her boyfriend squares up to Chuck and Dan punches him, getting them both arrested.
 In the lock-up, Chuck thanks Dan and says Bart always hated him because his mother died in child birth.
 Chuck's lawyer gets him released; Chuck offers to do the same for Dan until he is accidentally handed Dan's belongings, including the story.
 He tells Dan he lied and his mother died in a plane crash when he was six.
 Dan calls Shapiro who tells him the guy he punched has dropped the charges.
 Dan tells him "Charlie"'s secret but is not sure about using it, since he is not sure about exploiting people.
 Shapiro walks away from him.

 Rufus arrives at the after-party as Eleanor and Blair are leading a toast to Jenny.
 Jenny tells him that she told Queller she is not going back to school.
-Blair tries to apologise to Serena but Serena tells her she is not going to find herself so as not to outshine Blair anymore, and it is up to Blair if she supports that.
+Blair tries to apologise to Serena but Serena tells her she is not going to hold herself back so as not to outshine Blair anymore, and it is up to Blair if she supports that.
 Serena leaves with Poppy.